 - You make changes to the process (procedure) in order to improve it and improve your results.

 If that’s the case, you don’t have far to go at all.

 Personalize Your Company Policies and Procedures

 Make the obvious and necessary changes to the Bizmanualz policy and/or procedure.
 We wrote them generally, like ISO standards, so they’d have the widest possible application.
 Any resemblance between our procedure and your process is coincidental; that is, you’ll have to customize our procedures – make them your procedures.
-For example:

 - Change every instance of “Bizmanualz” or “the company” to your company;

 - Where you have an existing form (e.g., purchase order, customer order, invoice), use it – and make sure field names, etc., on the form and in the procedure agree;

 - Change job titles in the “Responsibilities” section and in the procedure itself to reflect your circumstances;

 - Add visual aids – they add impact and meaning and they complement verbal descriptions very well (especially when they come from your office, your shop floor, your staff, etc.); and

 - Leave out what you don’t need.
 An entire procedure or just part of one — if it doesn’t apply to your situation, delete it.
 Make your policies and procedures simple and direct.